zdevaty/eliona-api/README.md

 [See Eliona APIv2 Documentation](https://api.eliona.io/)

+This repository contains HTTP request examples for IntelliJ IDEA and Postman.
+The [usage examples](./examples) folder includes `.http` files, and `postman_collection.json` provides an importable Postman collection.

 ## Generation ##

 Each new version of the Eliona REST API specification requires a list of further generation steps.
 These steps ensure, that the version is available in the API implementation itself and in all dependent modules.